GRC will begin in October, 2019. Stay tuned for more information coming from Mrs. Altena.

 Teams will have 30 seconds to write down an answer to the question on the provided paper.
 Correct spelling is not essential, but the words must be identifiable.

-Each correct answer earns a team five points.
 The team with the highest total points becomes the In-School Challenge winner and proceeds on to the School District Challenge.
 The team with the highest points at the School District Challenge will then advance to a Regional Challenge.
 The top teams from each of the four regions will advance to the Grand Challenge.

 Awards, School Plaques, Certificates & Venues